futilelabs/methodx-cocoa/README.md

 # MethodX

+Project status: Works but won't change the world

 ## What is this?

 MethodX is a simple routing system for mapping incoming commands to actual code.

-  * Take a JSON object and appropriate code in response to it
+  * Take a JSON object and run appropriate code in response to it
   * Binary data read from TCP or UDP can in turn execute code in your app
+  * Generate commands to send to other MethodX enabled services

 ### When is it useful?